-Her strong personality, and clear values like hard work, honesty, commitment, perseverance, knowledge, and learning, doing your part as best as possible, being in service, and helping others, significantly influenced me personally and professionally.
+Her strong personality, and clear values like hard work, honesty, commitment, perseverance, knowledge, learning, doing your part as best as possible, being in service, and helping others, significantly influenced me personally and professionally.

-I often remember how she was teaching me these values when I was a child and in my teenage years.
+I often remember how she taught me these values when I was a child and in my teenage years.
 I’ve always been grateful that she was doing it by demonstrating what she stands for, and not just telling me what’s allowed and possible for me, or not.
 She had that bullet-proof combination of discipline and compassion, not letting me go away with any sort of ‘powerless state or act’.
-She made it clear that I can choose differently.
+She made it clear that I could choose differently.
 She also made it clear that I need to take responsibility for what I choose.
 She’s still this way.

-Now at the age of 40+, I’m often in roles where I have an impact on people around me, either personally or professionally, and I’m deeply grateful to my mom for being a role model for me in how to live with integrity, for yourself and for those around you.
-I’m convinced that integrity empowers one’s steps and the path.
+Now at the age of 40+, I’m often in roles where I have an impact on people around me, either personally or professionally, and I’m deeply grateful to my mom for being a role model for me in how to live with integrity, for yourself and those around you.
+I’m convinced that integrity empowers one’s steps and path.
 It doesn’t necessarily mean it’s always the easiest way.
 However, for me, it has shown through life to be the best way to live powerful and free, with inner peace, and fulfillment.

 As my mom would say:

 “I believe in you.
 But it’s more important that you believe in yourself.
 If you do the work, and you do it with good intentions, for the right reason, and aligned with your values, the result will show.
 It might take you longer or look differently than you think or wish.
 Be grateful anyway.
-Look around you, see what needs to be done and what can be done.
+Look around you, and see what needs to be done and what can be done.
 Then go and do it, and hope for the best outcome.”